Welcome to the tuning world for fishing reels!

 • Reduced casting distance

-• Bearings squeak or feel "sandy"
+• Bearings squeak or feel "gritty"

 Performance upgrade: